Bachelor of International Studies

-The strengths of RMIT’s Bachelor of Arts (International Studies), or BAIS, lie in its global orientation, professional focus, academic rigour, and the tight-knit and vibrant community the revolves around the degree.
+The strengths of RMIT’s Bachelor of International Studies, or BaIS, lie in its global orientation, professional focus, academic rigour, and the tight-knit and vibrant community the revolves around the degree.

 If you have an interest for international affairs and cultural diversity, this program will prepare you for a highly versatile and imaginative future.

-For more information on the Bachelor of Arts (International Studies) at RMIT, click here.
+For more information on the Bachelor of International Studies at RMIT, click here.

 The Internship Component